meshudn/meme-generator-react-js-apps/README.md

 2. Axios (fetching data from public API's)

 ## Mechanism
-There is a button for selecting images along with two text field where user can put quotes and generate memes.
+There is a button for selecting images along with two text field where user can put quotes and generate memes..